sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes.md

 In this example, the `containsRed()` member function accesses the value of the enum constant's `rgb` property using the `this` keyword, and checks if the hexadecimal value contains `FF` as its first bits to return a boolean value.

+For more information about enum classes, see [Enum classes](enum-classes.md).

 ### Inline value classes

 Sometimes in your code, you may want to create small objects from classes and use them only briefly.
 This approach can